LGB R5 - "live" frog conversion

 In the grand scheme of things, maybe not that much more expensive than going digital, but with the vast improvement in battery technology nowadays, a very sensible step.

-Interestingly, a step back towards the world of garden railways before LGB :happy:
+Interestingly, a step back towards the world of garden railways before LGB :laugh: